Subscribe to RSS, Atom, and JSON feeds

 Add a web feed to automatically save new posts as they are published.
-Keep checks each feed every few hours and saves new articles as markdown.
+Keep checks each feed every few hours and saves new articles into your library.

 Supported formats